forvaidya/stock_market/tui-stock-terminal.md

 ### Short term goal
 Make a mock trading application using Zerodha API and a popular TUI framework https://charm.sh

+### Ultra short term goal
++ Build Mock Server for nifty50 stocks
++ Generate random sample data with +/- 2% variaton
++ Develop a cliet to use that data and render it
++

 ## Technology Stack
 + Go Programming Language